vreemt/venditan_sk/readme.md

 * code has been developed in PHP7.3
 * 1:1 relation between consignment and order
 * consignment number calculations don't include math
+    * consignment numbers are based on order and batch details

 ## Project scenario